 On top of that, many dental assistant programs call for applicants to be high school graduates or G.E.D. holders in their admissions requirements.
 Put in the time to complete this first step, and you’ll eliminate a large number of barriers during your career.

-Step 2: Choose a program accredited by CODA and register for training
+Step 2: Choose a program accredited in Delaware and register for training

-The next step in becoming eligible to work as a certified dental assistant is to sign-up for training courses that are recognized by the Commission on Dental Accreditation (CODA).
-This organization coordinates program curricula and standards to ensure consistent quality in nationwide dental assistant schools.
+The next step in becoming eligible to work as a certified dental assistant is to sign-up for training courses that are accredited.

 Step 3: Satisfy all necessary internship hours and graduate from the program